 Flushing Meadows Corona Park

-Flushing Meadows Corona Park is both the largest and most varied park in the borough and the most visited in New York City.
+Flushing Meadows Corona Park is both the largest and most varied park in the borough and one of the most visited in New York City.
 The range of activities is ridiculous: several museums, a theater, a zoo, the Mets, the US Open, fields for soccer, cricket, baseball, and softball, multiple playgrounds, boating on a lake or the Sound via its marina, artwork and an ancient pillar from the Worlds Fair, and room to roam under the gleam of the Unisphere.
 Though the two Worlds Fair towers are dilapidated, and litter and graffiti can be a problem, Flushing Meadows is still the heart of the borough, its most popular green space.

 There's nothing like strolling under the oak and pine trees in the eastern part of Forest Park, next to Kew Gardens.
 Partly designed by Frederick Law Olmsted, Forest Park is a must see.
 And locals know the summer concert series at the band shell is a must hear, while city golfers consider golf course a must putt.